 Can’t you see that you’re ill-treating a perfectly good timepiece?
 You’re ruining an expensive accessory beyond repair.
-And all for an engraving that is — no pun intended — just not up to scratch.
+And all for an engraving that is — no pun intended — simply not up to scratch.

 DON’T engrave on a sapphire case back

-But, if your watch has a sapphire case back — a clear glass back through which you can see the calibre ticking away — you’ve got a problem on your wrists.
+But, if your watch has a sapphire case back — clear glass through which you can see the calibre ticking away — you’ve got a problem on your wrists.
 You can still get a sapphire case back engraved — but it’s a little bit trickier.
 You’ll have to take it to a specialist engraver, who will use a laser to engrave on the glass.
 This’ll doubtlessly be more expensive and, depending on the complexity of the mechanism, you might not even be able to see the inscription once it’s been carved in.
 Time to ask yourself: is it really worth it?

 DO opt for a timeless typeface

-Whether you’re engraving a monogram or a message, first consider the font.
+When you’re engraving a monogram or a message, you should first consider the font.
 We know, we know — you like to express yourself — but at least try to exercise some restraint.
 The more tame and timeless your typeface, the less likely it is that you’ll hate your inscription as the years go on.
 It’s like a haircut.
 Look back at that voguish style you had a decade ago; once chic, now wince-worthy.

 DON’T engrave anything too personal if your watch was expensive